Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 48:37

-It's just the bribes are different and, you know, squirreled away more.
-At the end of the day, you know, there's all these things that we can do.
+It's just the bribes are different and squirreled away more.
+At the end of the day, there's all these things that we can do.
 Social media can be weaponized, but it can also be a tremendous power for good.
 The atomic weapon can be weaponized, obviously atomic power, but can also be used for a tremendous amount of good.
 This is not a technological problem.
 This is a human problem.
 And one of the things that doctor developers would be really, really well served is to understand that you cannot solve human problems with technology.
 It can only help humans solve human problems.

 Omar Torrres 49:16